DavidDuwaer/Coloquent/README.md

 ### Deleting

-To delete an instance of `Artist`:
+To delete an instance of `Artist` from the server:

 ```javascript
 artist.delete();